guildai/guild.ai/pages/cheatsheets/guildfile.md

       xi: 0.1
 ```

-^ Define a default optimizer and an alternative named optimizer

 By default, optimizer names reference a Guild *operation*.
 In the
 example above, `gp` is a built-in operation that uses gaussian
 processes for Bayesian optimization.
 To use a different name, specify